Python-SIP/sip/doc/pyproject_toml.rst

 **builder-factory**
     The value is a callable that will return an object that is a sub-class of :class:`~sipbuild.AbstractBuilder`.
+For Python v3.10 and later the default builder factory is :class:`~sipbuild.SetuptoolsBuilder`.
+For
-The default builder factory is :class:`~sipbuild.DistutilsBuilder`.
+    earlier versions of Python the default builder factory is :class:`~sipbuild.DistutilsBuilder`.

 **console-scripts**